Skip to Content

 • Cook until golden brown – The perfect pancake is cooked until golden brown on each side.
 Use a spatula to gently pull up the edge of the pancake to see if it’s ready or not.

-• Keep pancakes warm – If you’re planning to serve immediately after cooking, place the pancakes on a plate under a tea towel to keep them warm
+• Keep pancakes warm – If you’re planning to serve immediately after cooking, keep the pancakes on a plate under a tea towel to keep them warm

 Pancake Flavor Ideas